madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/create-an-automated-workflow-template.md

 In this video, you will learn how to:

-* Create an automated workflow template for [!DNL Adobe Workfront] proofing
+* Create an automated workflow template for [!DNL  ] proofing
 * Assign proof recipients
 * Set a review and approval process deadline
 * Share the automated workflow template with others